Denali, Alaska offers so many great activities and once in a lifetime experiences

-experiences we recommend staying two or three days to get the most out
+We recommend staying two or three days to get the most out of your trip.

 While exploring Denali keep in mind the weather changes quite often from sunny, windy, rainy and back to sunny all in one day so dress in layers.
-Also an extra day in Denali may reveal the best view of Denali.
+Also staying an extra day in the area may reveal the best view of Denali.

 Both buses offer different options of varying length and various departure times.
 It is preferable to make a reservation for a bus prior to arrival since buses do fill up.